4 Reasons to Pursue Management System Certification in a Down Market

 There is no doubt that recent events have wreaked havoc on the global economy.
 The downturn in the oil and gas industry, for example, has had a ripple effect on many other related industries – from oilfield services to machine shops and more.
 During a slowdown, management’s first instinct is self-preservation.
 This is understandable, and can be seen in many forms – from difficult layoffs to cutbacks on discretionary expenditures.
 Organizations may even put management system certification on a back burner.
 When experiencing a downturn, some might consider ISO 9001, ISO 14001, ISO 45001, ISO 13485 or even API Spec Q1 and Q2 certification an expense because it is not directly generating revenue.
 But consider this: is it really an expense or is it a strategic investment?
 This article will cover the top 4 reasons to pursue management system certification in a down market.

-1. Competitive Edge
+1. Gain a Competitive Edge

 4. Easier Ramp-Up

-And finally, once certified, you have a management system in place that is easily scalable when business picks up.
-You will grow as a top-tier quality company.
+Organizations can invest time in becoming knowledgeable on the quality, health, safety or environmental management system(s) in place.
+Once certified, you have a management system in place that will be easily scalable when business picks up.
+You will have the foundation to grow your business as a top-tier quality company in your industry.